Muhammad-Moaz-Shafiq/Instagram-comments-scraper/README.md

 # Instagram Post Data Scraper Extension

 This Chrome Extension automatically extracts comments from Instagram posts, one by one, directly from any profile.
-It scrolls through all comments, extracts relevant data, and saves the results to a file on your device.
+It scrolls through all comments, extracts, and saves the results to a file in JSON format  on your device.

 ## 🚀 Features